 WHAT WEATHER SHOULD I EXPECT?

-Since Costa Rica is located right in the tropics and close to the Equator, the country is characterized as a rainforest or a very humid tropical forest.
+Since Costa Rica is located right in the tropics and close to the Equator, the country lies within a rainforest or a very humid tropical forest.
 It has two well-defined seasons: a “dry” season from December to April and a rainy season from May to November.
 The months of July and August are typically wet throughout Costa Rica, but on the Pacific coast, the rain generally occurs during the afternoon or evening.
 Warm temperatures with highs in the 80s Fahrenheit (30 Celsius) and lows in the 70s Fahrenheit (22 Celsius) are characteristic year-round.
 The rainiest months are September and October.

 The “green season” (from May to November) is probably the best time to experience a true rainforest.
 All outdoor activities are still offered, as the rain is very warm and actually quite pleasant.
 It generally will rain three to four times per week, usually in the late afternoon and evening.